jangruenwaldt/xss-escape-django/README.txt

 The xss_escape can be added to existing project by doing the following:
 1. Add the "templatetags"-folder if it does not exist.
 Create an "__init__.py" file inside.
-2. Copy the xss_escape into this folder.
+2. Copy xss_escape.py into this folder.
 3. In the setting.py file of the project, add under TEMPLATES -> "libraries" as 'xss_escape': 'YOUR_APP_NAME.templatetags.xss_escape'